ln-komandur/linux-utils/Firefox-Safe-Settings.md

 - Applications
   - Choose how Firefox handles the files you download from the web or the applications you use while browsing.
     - "Use system defaults" where needed
+  - What should Firefox do with other files?
+    - Ask whether to open or save files

 - Digital Rights Management (DRM) Content
   - Play DRM-controlled content